Skip to main content

 Long-Term Reliability and Vendor Risk

-Bear.
-Independent two-person studio (Shiny Frog), stable since 2016, 2.0 release in 2023.
-Markdown-first storage means user data is portable regardless of Bear's future.
+Bear is built by Shiny Frog, an independent two-person studio that has kept the app stable since 2016 and shipped Bear 2.0 in 2023.
+Markdown-first storage means user data remains portable regardless of Bear's future.

-Evernote.
-Acquired by Bending Spoons in 2023.
-The Free tier was tightened in 2024; users with multi-decade archives should keep a current .enex export as a hedge.
-The product roadmap shipped through 2025-2026, so the active-development risk is lower than 2023-era pessimism implied.
+Evernote was acquired by Bending Spoons in 2023.
+The Free tier was tightened in 2024, so users with multi-decade archives should keep a current .enex export as a hedge.
+The product roadmap shipped through 2025-2026, which lowers the active-development risk compared with 2023-era pessimism.

 Offline Capability

-Bear.
-Full offline on Mac, iPhone, and iPad clients. iCloud sync resumes when online.
+Bear works fully offline on Mac, iPhone, and iPad clients. iCloud sync resumes when the device comes back online.

-Evernote.
-Free tier is online-first; offline access on mobile requires a paid plan.
-Personal and higher cache notebooks for offline reading and editing.
+Evernote's free tier is online-first.
+Offline access on mobile requires a paid plan, while Personal and higher cache notebooks for offline reading and editing.

 Writing Workflow and Performance

-Bear.
-Optimized for writers.
-The editor is fast, the typography is opinionated and pleasant, focus mode hides everything except the current paragraph.
-Markdown shortcuts feel native.
-Bear performs well on archives in the tens of thousands of notes; the indexed search remains responsive at sizes that bog down other tools.
+Bear is built for writers.
+The editor is fast, the typography is opinionated and pleasant, focus mode hides everything except the current paragraph, and Markdown shortcuts feel native.
+Bear performs well on archives in the tens of thousands of notes, with indexed search staying responsive at sizes that slow other tools.

-Evernote.
-Optimized for capture and clipping, not writing.
-The editor is functional but heavier than Bear's; rich-text formatting, embedded tables, and inline attachments survive but the typing experience is markedly slower than Markdown-first tools.
-Performance on multi-thousand-note libraries has improved since the 2023-2024 rewrite but remains the comparison's weakest on raw editor speed.
+Evernote is built for capture and clipping rather than long writing sessions.
+The editor is functional but heavier than Bear's.
+Rich-text formatting, embedded tables, and inline attachments survive, but typing feels slower than in Markdown-first tools.
+Performance on multi-thousand-note libraries has improved since the 2023-2024 rewrite, although raw editor speed remains Evernote's weakest area here.

 Programmability and Automation